How to travel India… with or without a group… that is the question

 If you are interested in booking a group tour or just finding out more information about group tours through India, you can head over to the G Adventures website.
 For the sake of full disclosure, I was lucky enough to have G Adventures host me on the Uncover India Tour, however all opinions stated in this article are completely my own.

-Have you traveled India solo or on a group tour?
+Have you travelled to India solo or on a group tour?
 I would love to hear your thoughts about which style of travel you prefer!